Cityopt/cityopt/experiment-client/trunk/cityopt-target/README.md

-This directory contains support libraries for Apros batch runs.
+This directory contains org.simantics.simulation.scheduling, a library for Apros batch runs.
+The library is available from the [Simantics](http://www.simantics.org) SVN repository (open source but registration required).
-There are two such libraries: org.simantics.experiment.client and org.simantics.simulation.scheduling.
-Both are available at the [Simantics](http://www.simantics.org) SVN repository (open source but registration required).  experiment.client is older and intended to be replaced by the brand new simulation.scheduling.
-We are now using simulation.scheduling because it works without OSGI unlike the older library.

 - `Install simulation client library.launch`: an Eclipse launch configuration for installing the simulation.scheduling binary jar into your